Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Data

 \section{Data}

-The data for our analysis include a catalogue from \citet{Ferreira2024} comprising galaxies at various stages in the merger sequence, and a source catalogue from the Ultraviolet Near Infrared Optical Northern Survey (UNIONS; \citeauthor{Guinot2022} \citeyear{Guinot2022}; \citeauthor{Farrens2022} \citeyear{Farrens2022}; Gwyn et al.~in prep).
+The data for our analysis consist of a lens catalogue selected from the \citet{Ferreira2024} dataset comprising galaxies at various stages in the merger sequence, and a background (source) galaxy shape catalogue.
+Both of these are derived from the Ultraviolet Near Infrared Optical Northern Survey \citep[UNIONS;][]{Gwyn2025} $r$-band images.
 UNIONS is a collaboration of wide-field imaging surveys of the northern hemisphere, consisting of the Canada-France Imaging Survey (CFIS) conducted at the 3.6\m Canada-France-Hawaii Telescope (CFHT) on Maunakea, members of the Pan-STARRS (Panoramic Survey Telescope and Rapid Response System) team, and the Wide Imaging with Subaru Hyper Suprime-Cam of the Euclid Sky (WISHES) team.
 CFHT/CFIS is obtaining deep imaging in the \textit{u}- and \textit{r}-bands, Pan-STARRS is obtaining deep \textit{i}- and moderate-deep \textit{z}-band imaging, and Subaru is obtaining deep imaging in the \textit{z}-band through WISHES and \textit{g}-band through the Waterloo-Hawaii Institute for Astronomy \textit{g}-band Survey (WHIGS).
 In the following, we describe our two datasets in more detail.